jaericho/jaericho.github.io/_posts/2020-05-04-Windows-Updates-Not-Downloading.md

 It looks like an issue with BITS.

+This [blog post](http://blog.configmatt.com/2018/06/0x800706d9-there-are-no-more-endpoints.html) helped me find the fix.
 Turns out the problem was that the Windows Firewall service was disabled.
 I re-enabled the firewall service (while still leaving the firewall turned off), restarted the Windows Update service, then rechecked for updates.

 The updates started downloading immediately.